Academic Calendar

 3 Credits Total (0-0-200)

 This is the second of four field placement courses designed to support the student’s progressive development of applied skills in practice.
 Field placement provides the student with the opportunity to blend theory from classes with practice in early childhood settings.
 The student is mentored by a university field placement coordinator.
 Students are assessed in the following categories: professional suitability, participation and performance, and play and curriculum experiences.
-The focus of this second field placement is Play and Playfulness, one of the four holistic play based goals as described in Alberta's Early Learning and Care framework.
+The focus of this second field placement is Play and Playfulness, one of the four holistic play-based goals described in Alberta's Early Learning and Care framework.
 Students will plan safe and interest-based play experiences for individual children and groups of children while continuing to develop skills for observing children and a sensitive approach for supporting families.
+As ECCS 170 reflects the curriculum of first-year courses, the program recommends concurrent enrollment in or previous completion of ECCS 101, ECCS 110, ECCS 115, ECCS 155, ECCS 160, and ECCS 180.

 Co-requisites: ECCS 175.